Yip Sai Wing: Biography

-In 2003, Beyond won the "Best Original Film Song" at the 23rd Annual Hong Kong Film Awards for "Vast Skies" (長空 or "Chang Kong"), which was written by Yip and Wong Ka Keung.
+After years of hard work, Beyond became one of the most influential bands in Hong Kong.In 2003, Beyond won the "Best Original Film Song" at the 23rd Annual Hong Kong Film Awards for "Vast Skies" (長空 or "Chang Kong"), which was written by Yip and Wong Ka Keung.

 Starting from 2002, he started to develop his career in mainland China.
 He married Chinese model Zhang Weiling in 2011.